Sudan rival forces battle in capital as UN sees little prospect for mediation now | Politics

 Sudan rival forces battle in capital as UN sees little prospect for mediation now

+Egypt and the United Arab Emirates were separately working on proposing a ceasefire in Sudan but without any results yet, two Egyptian security sources said.
 The fighting in Khartoum and its adjoining sister cities of Omdurman and Bahri since Saturday is the worst in decades and risks tearing Sudan between two military factions that had shared power during a rocky political transition.
-Army chief General Abdel Fattah al-Burhan heads a ruling council installed after a 2021 coup and the 2019 ousting of veteran leader Omar Bashir during mass protests.

 Smoke hung over the capital, and residents reported a clamour of airstrikes, artillery fire and shooting that shut hospitals in a city unused to violence.
 "The two sides who are fighting are not giving the impression that they want mediation for a peace between them right away," Perthes told reporters by videolink from Khartoum.